TiagoMonteiroHenriques/diffval/README.md

 ## Installation

-You can install the package from GitLab.
+You can install the development version of the package from GitLab.

 ``` r
 devtools::install_git("https://gitlab.com/point-veg/diffval")